Ali-Mikael/IS-course/Johnny-Tables.md

 <img width="816" alt="Screenshot 2025-02-08 at 15 13 25" src="https://github.com/user-attachments/assets/5e43330b-5ca9-4324-b149-ae8c350d2c05" />

-In the next task, we knew the SQL query concatenates string, so by modifying it with lastname' or '1'='1 we can manipulate it
+In the next task, we knew the SQL query concatenates strings, so by modifying it with lastname' or '1'='1 we can manipulate it
 <img width="855" alt="Screenshot 2025-02-09 at 13 20 22" src="https://github.com/user-attachments/assets/2ab643db-be9d-49fa-a50b-c0762c0f8234" />